prernarohra/Heart-Disease-Prediction/README.md

 - AgeCategory: Age group or range of the individual.
 - Sex: Biological sex (Male or Female).
-- BMI:
+- BMI: Body Mass Index, a measure of body fat.
-- SleepTime
+- SleepTime: Average hours of sleep per day.
-- Mental Health
+- Mental Health: Days of poor mental health in the last 30 days.
-- Physical Health
+- Physical Health: Days of poor physical health in the last 30 days.
-- Smoking
+- Smoking: Smoking status (Yes or No).
 - Alcohol Drinking
 - Stroke
 - DiffWalking